asduser/app-version-manager/README.md

 ## Application Version Manager

-> Flexible utility via pure JavaScript to work with client application cache.
-Here is an example how it works in real projects.
+* better client storages management.
+* remove all, specific or except values.
+* custom configuring and scalability.
+* more than just an adding a timestamp to *.js files.

 [![](description.gif)]()

-**Notice:** Version Manager has no UI, only internal JavaScript implementation.
+> **Notice:** Version Manager has no UI, only internal JavaScript implementation.
 Just include it in your project & configure!

 ## Table of Contents